-COMMUNION OF THE SICK.
+THE COMMUNION OF THE SICK.

-Forasmuch as all mortal men be subject to many sudden perils, diseases, and sicknesses, and ever uncertain what time they shall depart out of this life; therefore, to the intent they may be always in a readiness to die, whensoever it shall please Almighty God to call them, the Curates shall diligently from time to time (Int especially in the time of pestilence, or other infectious sickness) exhout their Parishioners to the other receiving of the holy Communion of the Body and Blood of our Saviour Christ, when it shall be publickly administered in the Church; that so doing, they may, in case of sudden visitation, have the less cause to be disquired for lack of the same.
-But if the sick perion be not able to come to the church, and yet is desirous to receive the Communion in his house; then he must give timely notice to the Curate, signifying also how many there are to communicate with kim, (which shall be three, or two at the least) and having a convenient place in the sick man's house, with all there celetrate the holy Communion, beginning with the Collect, Epistle, and Gospel, here following.
+¶ Forasmuch as all mortal men be subject to many sudden perils, diseases, and sicknesses, and ever uncertain what time they shall depart out of this life; therefore, to the intent they may be always in a readiness to die, whensoever it shall please Almighty God to call them, the Curales shall diligently from time to time (but especially in the time of pestilence, or other infectious sickness) exhort their Parishioners to the often receiving of the Holy Communion of the Body and Blood of our Saviour Christ, when It shall be publickly Administered in the Church; that so doing, they may, in case of sudden visitation, have the less cause to be disquieted for lack of the same.
+But if the sick person be not able to come to the Church, and yet is desirous to receive the Communion, he must give timely notice to the Curate, who shall thereupon carry the same unto him if he have It reserved.
+But if there be a necessity for the sick person to receive the Blessed Eucharist before the time of the next public Celebration, and It hath not been reserved, then upon timely warning given, the Priest shall come and visit the sick person, and having a convenient place, with all things necessary so prepared that he may reverently Minister, shall there Celebrate the Holy Communion, beginning with the Collect, Epistle, and Gospel, here following.

-ALMIGHTY, everliving God, Maker of mankind, who dost correct those whom thou dost love, and chastise every one whom thou dost receive ; We beseech thee to have mercy upon this thy servant visited with thine hand, and to grant that he may take his sickness patiently, and recover his bodily health, (if it be thy gracious will ;) and whensoever his soul shall depart from the body, it may be without spot presented unto thee ; through Jesus Christ our Lord.
+A LMIGHTY, everliving God, Maker of mankind, Who dost correct those whom Thou dost love, and chastise every one whom Thou dost receive; We beseech Thee to have mercy upon this Thy servant visited with Thine hand, and to grant that he may take his sickness patiently, and recover his bodily health (if it be Thy gracious will;) and whensoever his soul shall depart from the body, it may be without spot presented unto Thee; through Jesus Christour Lord.
 Amen.